TycheSoftwares/checkout-fees-for-woocommerce/checkout-fees-for-woocommerce/readme.txt

 == Changelog ==

 = 2.7.0 - 12/07/2022 =
-* Fix - Use Language selected for individual user instead the WordPress Site Language.
+* Fix - Plugin strings are not getting translated according to the User's selected language.
-* Fix - The fees should be applied after the calculating the discounted price.
+* Fix - The fees should be applied after calculating the discounted price.
-* Fix - Credit Cart Details Fields are becoming invisible on Payment Method page.
+* Fix - Credit Card Details Fields are becoming invisible on the payment page.
-* Fix - Compatibility with WooCommerce Subscription plugin.
+* Fix - Compatibility with WooCommerce Subscriptions plugin.
-* Fix - Discount is getting multiplied when we try to repay the order.
+* Fix - Discount is applied multiple times when customers try to pay for the order.

 = 2.6.4 - 28/09/2021 =
 * Fix - Zero priced products were showing the discount in the payment gateway info table on the product page.
 This is fixed now.